TadeuN1/stickNotes-project/README.md

 > Project to create stick with information for activities, with options to exclude and edit stick already created.

-## ☕ HOW TO USE HABIT TRACKER ?!
+## ☕ HOW TO USE STICK NOTES ?!
 IT'S VERY EASY

 Acess: https://sticknotesactivities.vercel.app/